airpair/novice-to-ninja-git-minutiae/post.md

 #### Explanation

-1. This is what you want to undo
+1. This is what you want to undo.
 2. This is most often done when you remembered what you just committed is incomplete, or you misspelled your commit message1, or both.
 Leaves working tree as it was before "commit".
 3. Make corrections to working tree files.
 4. Stage changes for commit.